uyennguyen30696/employee-tracker/README.md

   * **role_id** - INT to hold reference to role employee has
   * **manager_id** - INT to hold reference to another employee that manages the employee being Created.
 This field may be null if the employee has no manager

-## Future improvements

-* Add or delete departments and roles

-* View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ## Usage

 This is a quick and easy tool for managing a company's employees.

 ## User story